VidarHUN/test-rtpengine/README.md

 It bears in-kernel packet forwarding for low-latency and low-CPU performance.

-### In-Kernel Packet Forwarding

-To avoid the overhead involved in processing each individual RTP packet in userspace-only operation, especially as RTP traffic consists of many small packets at high rates, rtpengine provides a kernel module to offload the bulk of the packet forwarding duties from user space to kernel space.
-This also results in increasing the number of concurrent calls as CPU usage decreases.
-In-kernel packet forwarding is implemented as an iptables module (`x_tables`) and has 2 parts – `xt_RTPENGINE` and plugin to the iptables and ip6tables command-line utilities.

-### Kernel Module

-The kernel module supports multiple forwarding tables, identified through their ID number , bydefault 0 to 63.

-### iptables module

-In order for the kernel module to be able to actually forward packets, an iptables rule must be set up to send packets into the module.
-Each such rule is associated with one forwarding table.

 ### ng Control Protocol

 In order to enable several advanced features in rtpengine, a new advanced